How to get your T4 remittance balance from the CRA

 This Federal Remittances report lists your payroll account number and breaks down all amounts that have been withdrawn from your account for statutory deductions (CPP, EI, Employer CPP, Employer EI, Federal Taxes, Provincial Taxes).
 It also lists the date that these remittances are paid to the CRA.

-Once this information is confirmed. you can request the "total remittance balance for the year".
+Once this information is confirmed. you can request your total remittance balance for the year.

 How to manage payroll specifications for an employee

 If a payroll instruction exists for your company as a whole, it is set up in one of two ways; applicable to all employees, or applicable to only those it is added to.
 If set up as applicable to all employees, the payroll instruction will appear as a ...

 Approving a payroll past the due date

 Earlier, you could approve a payroll after the Input Due Date, and oftentimes after the Pay Date as well.
 With our new secure feature, we will allow you to approve payrolls on or before the Input Due Date or with a Pay Date far enough in advance to ...